xiix0/scam/README.md

-Your talents will be recognized and suitably rewarded.
+Domestic happiness and faithful friends.